A solar cover in use as a pool heater

 A standalone heat pump unit

-The great thing about heat pump pool heaters is they can be effective in any climate.
 Unlike other heat pump technology, which is most efficient in warmer temperatures, pool heat pumps can be used in any environment because pools in cooler climates are typically closed in winter.

 Pair a heat pump pool heater with a solar cover or other technology, and your heating efficiency will be through the roof.
-In addition, by using the warm air itself, heat pump pool heaters reduce a significant amount of the energy needed to warm pool water.

 The higher the COP, the more efficient the unit is.
 By looking at the COP, you can find the most efficient heat pump for your budget.